-System/370 Model 145
+System/370 Model 135

 System/370 is an extension of System/360 philosophy and architecture.
-The Model 145 is a microprogram-controlled system with full IBM control programming support.
-Specifically the Model 145 is a growth system allowing users of System/360 Models 30 and 40 to extend computer applications to new areas while expediting existing workloads.
+The Model 135 is a microprogram-controlled system for intermediate workloads.
+Specifically the Model 135 is a growth system allowing users of System/360 Models 25 and 30 to extend computer applications to new areas while expediting existing workloads.

-Particularly significant points are: (1) Extended System/370 architecture allows compatible growth from System/360 operating systems to a virtual storage environment using new System/370 System Control Programming (SCP).
+Particularly significant points are: (1) Extended System/370 architecture allows compatible growth from System/360 operating systems to a virtual storage environment using new System/370 operating systems.
 (2) Core storage is replaced by monolithic storage.
-(3) The Model 145 incorporates the I/O equipment for most of the System/370 line and supports all operating systems for the System/360 as well as the new System Control Programming for System/370.
+(3) The Model 135 incorporates the I/O equipment for most of the System/370 line and supports most operating systems for the System/360 as well as most of the new operating systems for System/370.

-In addition the Model 145 includes the following, which are explained under "Processing Unit Features":
+In addition the Model 135 includes the following, which are explained later:

-Extended control mode of system operation, dynamic address translation hardware, and channel indirect data addressing-features required for the implementation of virtual storage
+Extended control mode of system operation, dynamic address translation, and channel indirect data addressing-features required for the implementation of virtual storage Integrated emulators under OS and DOS Standard OS/DOS Compatibility feature and optional OS/DOS emulator program Byte alignment Optional extended precision floating point A monitor feature to trace user-defined program events Interval timer of 3.33-ms (nominal) resolution Time-of-day clock with readout capability in 16-usec increments An optional CPU Timer and Clock Comparator with readout capability in 16-usec increments

-Integrated emulators

-Combined OS/DOS compatibility feature and OS/DOS emulator program

-Byte alignment

-Extended precision floating point

-A monitor feature to trace user-defined program events

-Interval timer of 3.33-ms nominal resolution 1-usec time-of-day clock

-CPU Timer and Clock Comparator